maliMirkec/personal-website/site/articles/building-an-animated-sticky-header-with-custom-offset.md

   - css
   - javascript
 thumbnail: Building_an_Animated_Sticky_Header_With_Custom_Offset_trsnr5
-description: "With the appearance of the position: sticky property, we could create sticky elements without JavaScript plugins.
+old_description: "With the appearance of the position: sticky property, we could create sticky elements without JavaScript plugins.
 But creating sticky elements with animations couldn't be achieved without a little bit of JavaScript."
+description: "Position: sticky allows for CSS-only sticky elements, but animating stucked element couldn't be done without JavaScript."
 type: articles-item
 sections2:
   - type: banner-beta